 Our supporters and fundraisers mean a lot to us, and we will strive to meet the rigorous standards required by UK regulatory bodies for charity funding of research to make the best use of the money raised.
 Within the time-frame of this 5-year Research Strategy we hope to see the first steps in the direction of our vision.

 Together, we can nourish change, and make the discoveries that will help more families feed their babies with human milk.

 One of the key aims of the HMF is to advance education and research in the field of health in particular but not limited to the understanding of human milk.
 We hope to disseminate the results of such research to help achieve the aims of this charity which are to support the families that need donor milk, to provide education about breastfeeding and the use of donor milk and to improve human health.

 We believe in evidence-based medicine and evidence-based advice when it comes to infant feeding and understanding the impacts on health and wider society of the use of donor milk.

 SCOPE AND REMIT

 Currently we are funding pilot studies.
-These studies will provide £12,000 over an anticipated 6-month period of research.
+These studies will provide £12,000 over an anticipated 12-month research period.
 Early stage research career applications are encouraged, as are applications from under-represented and marginalised groups in science and research.
 At this stage, the scheme is only open to UK-based applications.